Stability of Transformers under Layer Normalization: Introduction

-To summarize, our contributions are as follows \begin{itemize} \item We propose a novel theoretical framework grounded in optimal control theory to study the stability of Transformers under different layer normalization placements.
+To summarize, our contributions are as follows: \begin{itemize} \item We propose a novel theoretical framework grounded in discrete-time optimal control theory to study the stability of Transformers under different layer normalization placements.
 While prior work often focuses on models at initialization or relies on empirical evidence, our framework analyzes the trained models and provides a systematic assessment of whether the training drives Transformers toward regular solutions or pathologies.
-This assessment can also guide the design and evaluation of future Transformer architectures. \item We derive explicit bounds on Transformers' hidden state growth and analyze the training gradients under different layer normalization placements.
+This assessment can also guide the design and evaluation of future Transformer architectures. \item We provide a novel derivation and rigorous analysis of this discrete-time optimal control framework.
+To the best of our knowledge, it is the first application of this theoretical approach to the analysis of Transformer training dynamics. \item We derive explicit bounds on Transformers' hidden state growth and analyze the training gradients under different layer normalization placements.
 Our theoretical results provide a principled explanation for empirical observations reported in the literature, which remain theoretically underexplored. \item Guided by our stability analysis, we introduce a residual step scaling and show theoretically that it improves both stability and performance in Peri-LN.
 We validate these improvements through experiments on language models from medium to large scales. \end{itemize}